ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/insights/2019-07-28-Exploring-My-Tinder-Data.md

 Now _this_ was interesting!
 * Firstly, at the moment, my ratio was exactly the same as when I started.
 I hadn't gotten any pickier overall
-* Secondly, the difference between a "picky" Ryan and a "desparate Ryan" was a factor of 4!
+* Secondly, the difference between a "picky" Ryan and a "desperate Ryan" was a factor of 4!

 Note: Here, again, the methodology is not perfect.
 Tinder is known to put more attractive people (determined on the ratio of likes they get) on the top of your stack.
 If you move to a new city, or install Tinder, you are more likely to be presented with good looking human beings.
 As you get to the bottom of the stack, not everyone is a perfect 10.
 So my pickiness number here could easily have been influenced by how full the stack of Amsterdammers was at the moment.
 For instance, had I not used Tinder for a few months, I probably would have swiped right on more profiles for two reasons:
 * Clearly I was back on Tinder on a mission